The Ultimate Guide to Chile Ancho Substitutes: Flavorful Alternatives for Your Dishes

 3. Mulato Chile

-• Flavor Profile: Sweet, mild, smoky, with chocolate and licorice undertones.
+• Flavor Profile: Sweet, mild, smoky, with chocolate and licorice notes.

 • Best for: Mole sauces, marinades, and dark sauces.